vippsas/vipps-woocommerce/readme.txt

 == Changelog ==

+= 2020.04.xx version 1.4.4 =
+ * Changed freight calculation to ensure plugins that override the WC_Cart's class will continue working.

 = 2020.03.23 version 1.4.3 =
  * Added support for Klarna Checkout based on the code provided by Krokedil at https://github.com/krokedil/klarna-checkout-vipps-external-payment-method
  * Added support for static shipping: Much quicker express checkout if your shipping method don't depend on the customers address (or if your customers are logged in.)
 This precalculates the shipping options before sending the user to Vipps, but be aware: All the options must be static (like fixed price and so forth).